 push

-command is used to upload local repository content to a remote repository.
+The git push command is used to upload local repository content to a remote repository.
 Pushing is how you transfer commits from your local repository to a remote repository.
 It's an essential part of collaborating with others, as it allows you to share your changes and integrate changes made by others.

 Detailed Explanation